mitfik/rcqrs/README.md

 There is possibility to configure rcqrs-rails.
 Right now there is just 2 options: orm and file path for example:

     Rcqrs::Setting.set do |setting|
        setting.default_orm = :in_memory
        setting.default_database_file_path = "config/database_event_store.yml"
     end
+    Rcqrs::Gateway.instance

+You can put it for example in config/initializer/rcqrs.rb

 ### Rails
-  If You will use dm-rails You need to put all config to config/database.yml to make sure that all rake will be work for You.
+  If You will use dm-rails You need to put all config into config/database.yml to make sure that all rakes will work.
-  You can put it for example in config/initializer/rcqrs.rb

-### Other
-  You can put it wherever You want :)

 ## Warning !!!